keefmarshall/spring-jms-amqp-demo/README.md

 1. Create a keystore for use with SSL (can create a self-signed keystore from within the Broker-J admin tool)
-2. Create an AMQP port on 5671, which uses the TLS transport
+2. Create an AMQP port on 5671, which uses the SSL transport (for TLS)
 2. Add a durable queue called `myqueue` for testing queues
 3. Add a durable exchange of type 'topic' called `test.topic` for testing topics and subscriptions.